bgracio/device-farm-examples/README.md

 # DeviceFarm Sample Tests

-    ⚠ Please note that all commands in this README file were created and tested in MacOS systems.
-For other operating systems some steps may be different
+This repository contains examples of tests performed to OutSystems mobile applications using [Appium](http://appium.io/) and [AWS Device Farm](https://aws.amazon.com/pt/device-farm/). **Please note that all commands in this README file were created and tested in MacOS systems.
+For other operating systems some steps may be different.**

-This repository contains examples of tests performed to OutSystems mobile applications using [Appium](http://appium.io/) and [AWS Device Farm](https://aws.amazon.com/pt/device-farm/).

 **Appium** is a testing automation framework for Android and iOS mobile applications that allow us to test either native or hybrid applications.